Inference in partially identified models with many moment inequalities using Lasso: Setup

-We now briefly describe these assumptions.
+We now briefly describe these assumptions and relate them to those used by \citetalias{chernozhukov/chetverikov/kato:2014c}.
 Assumption \ref{ass:Basic} is standard in microeconometric applications.
-Assumption \ref{ass:Rates} has two parts.
-The first part requires that $X_{ij}(\theta)$ has finite $(2+\delta)$-moments for all $ j=1,\dots,k$.
-The second part limits the rate of growth of $M_{n,2+\delta }$ and the number of moment (in)equalities.
-Notice that $M_{n,2+\delta }$ is a function of the sample size because $ \max_{j=1,\dots ,k} \sup_{\theta \in \Theta } ( E_{P(\theta)}[|X_{1j}(\theta)|^{2+\delta }]) ^{1/( 2+\delta ) }$ is function of $P$ and $k=v+p$, both of which could depend on $n$.
-Also, notice that $2k-p = 2v+p$, i.e., the total number of moment inequalities $p$ plus twice the number of moment equalities $v$, all of which could depend on $n$.
-Assumption \ref{ass:Rates2} could be interpreted in a similar fashion as Assumption \ref{ass:Rates}, except that it refers to the standardized random variable $Z_{ij}(\theta)\equiv (X_{ij}(\theta) - \mu_{j}(\theta))/ \sigma_{j}(\theta)$.
-Assumption \ref{ass:Rates3} is a technical assumption that is used to control the size of the bootstrap test in \citetalias{chernozhukov/chetverikov/kato:2014c}.\footnote{We point out that Assumptions \ref{ass:Basic}-\ref{ass:Rates3} are tailored for the construction of confidence sets in Eq.\ \eqref{eq:CS} in the sense that all the relevant constants are defined uniformly in $\theta \in \Theta$.
-If we were only interested in the hypothesis testing problem for a particular value of ${\theta}$, then the previous assumptions could be replaced by their ``pointwise'' versions at the parameter value of interest.}
+Assumption \ref{ass:Rates} defines $M_{n,2+\delta }^{2+\delta}$ as the maximum over $\theta\in \Theta$ and $j =1,\dots,k$ of the $(2+\delta)$-absolute moments of $Z_{ij}(\theta)\equiv (X_{ij}(\theta) - \mu_{j}(\theta))/ \sigma_{j}(\theta)$.
+Note that $2k-p = 2v+p$, i.e., the total number of moment inequalities $p$ plus twice the number of moment equalities $v$, all of which could depend on $n$.
+Also, note that $M_{n,2+\delta }$ is a function of $P$ and $k=v+p$, both of which could depend on $n$.
+In this sense, Assumption \ref{ass:Rates} is limiting the rate of growth of $M_{n,2+\delta }$ and the number of moment (in)equalities as $n$ diverges.
+If we restrict to $\delta =1$, Assumption \ref{ass:Rates} is analogous to \citetalias{chernozhukov/chetverikov/kato:2014c} (Eqs.\ (22) or (27)).
+Assumption \ref{ass:Rates2} has a similar interpretation as Assumption \ref{ass:Rates}, except that it applies to $\max_{j=1,\dots,k}|Z_{1j}(\theta)|^{4}$ instead of $|Z_{1j}(\theta)|^{2+\delta }$.
+Note that Assumption \ref{ass:Rates2} is analogous to \citetalias{chernozhukov/chetverikov/kato:2014c} (Eq.\ (27)).
+Assumptions \ref{ass:Basic}-\ref{ass:Rates2} will be used to show that our first-step moment selection based on the Lasso will not exclude any of the true binding moment inequalities (see Lemma \ref{lem:LassoNoOverFit}).
+Based on this result, we then show that the two-step Lasso SN approximation provides uniform size control under the same conditions (see Theorem \ref{thm:Lasso2SSize}).
+Assumption \ref{ass:Rates3} is an additional condition that further restricts the rate of growth of the moments of the random variables and number of moment (in)equalities as $n\to \infty$.
+We show in Lemma \ref{lem:A4impliesA2andA3} that Assumption \ref{ass:Rates3} implies that Assumption \ref{ass:Rates} holds with $\delta = 1$ and Assumption \ref{ass:Rates2} holds.
+We also note that Assumption \ref{ass:Rates3} is analogous to \citetalias{chernozhukov/chetverikov/kato:2014c} (Eq.\ (35)).
+This stronger condition will be used to provide asymptotic size control for the bootstrap-based inference.
+In particular, under Assumptions \ref{ass:Basic} and \ref{ass:Rates3}, we show that the two-step Lasso bootstrap approximation provides uniform size control (see Theorem \ref{thm:Lasso2SBootstrap}).\footnote{Assumptions \ref{ass:Basic}-\ref{ass:Rates3} are tailored for the construction of confidence sets in Eq.\ \eqref{eq:CS} in the sense that all the relevant constants are defined uniformly for all $\theta \in \Theta$.
+If we were only interested in the hypothesis testing problem in Eq.\ \eqref{eq:HT} for a particular value of ${\theta}$, then the previous uniform assumptions could be replaced by their pointwise versions at the parameter being tested.
+The pointwise version of these assumptions would involve $\theta$-specific sequences $M_{n,2+\delta}(\theta)$ and $B_{n}(\theta)$, and would thus be weaker than their uniform counterparts.
+In addition, the pointwise version of our resulting two-step inference methods would use $M_{n,2+\delta}(\theta)$ in Eq.\ \eqref{eq:LambdaConcrete}, and can thus be shown to have more statistical power than their uniform counterparts.}